Local man serves as homeowners’ advocate

-The sometimes-sudden, severe storms springtime brings to the Southwest Side can leave quite a bit in their wake: downed trees and power lines, damaged roofs and fast-talking quick-fix guys who seem to come out of nowhere.
+The sometimes-sudden, severe storms springtime brings to the Southwest Side and southwest suburbs can leave quite a bit in their wake: downed trees and power lines, damaged roofs and fast-talking quick-fix guys who seem to come out of nowhere.

 “The morning after the last storm passed, there were

 branches, leaves and even a few [roof] shingles on my front lawn,” said Garfield Ridge resident Bill Wajda.
 “The only thing that wasn’t blown all over the place were the three—three—advertising leaflets from three different guys offering to fix my roof, all stuffed in my storm door.”

 Wajda said he didn’t recognize any of the companies named on the leaflets and that none of their phone numbers appeared to be local.
 He threw all three in the trash.

 Such businesses are known as storm chasers.
 Everyone, from the Better Business Bureau to local chambers of commerce, warn against them.

 “Although not all storm chasers are scammers, they may lack the proper licensing for your area, offer quick fixes, or make big promises they can’t deliver,” cautioned the BBB in a seasonal statement.